Press Kit — Media Resources for Arkansas Pension Investigation

 ATRS delivers partial Round 2 response; Auditor delivers via flash drive

 ATRS: 7 documents.
 Auditor of State: 124 documents from three custodians (Milligan, Brady, Spadoni) via General Counsel TJ Fowler.
-Total corpus: 1,222 documents.
+Round 2 corpus: 1,222 documents.

 Key quotes from the public record